zerafachris/bio/_posts/2025-03-01-evaluating-ai-agents.md

 3. **Continuous Monitoring Tools**:
    - Implement monitoring solutions that track performance over time post-deployment.

+### Metrics and Tools for Evaluation

+To ensure robust evaluation, organisations can leverage a variety of metrics and tools:

+- **Deterministic Metrics**: Cost, response time, string presence, perplexity, BLEU/ROUGE scores.
+- **Probabilistic Metrics**: Factual correctness, relevance, toxicity detection.
+- **Evaluation Tools and Frameworks**:
+  - Libraries: DeepEval, Ragas, Promptfoo, HuggingFace Evaluate.
+  - Platforms: LangSmith, Weights & Biases, OpenAI Eval API.

+These tools streamline testing processes and provide actionable insights into agent performance across key dimensions.

+## Conclusion

 By following these guidelines—whether from a non-tech perspective focusing on practical applications or diving deeper into technical specifications—organisations can effectively evaluate AI agents tailored to their specific needs while ensuring alignment with broader strategic goals.

----

-This guide provides both foundational knowledge suitable for non-tech stakeholders while also offering detailed insights beneficial for technical teams involved in evaluating advanced features of modern AI systems today!
+This structured approach not only enhances understanding but also facilitates the responsible deployment of AI technologies within various sectors.